mohammedadhilp/coding-task/README.md

 Products-App is a web application designed for managing product data, built using Remix.js and MongoDB.
 It features CRUD operations for products with filtering capabilities and utilizes Tailwind CSS for styling.

+# Usage

+Homepage Navigation
+The homepage of this application provides the following navigation options:

+Add Product: Navigate to /new-product to add a new product.
+Show Products: Navigate to /products to view all products, with filters available as per project requirements.

 ## Tech Stack

 **Client & server: Remix.js, React, Multer